Why hire a tutor for your student? Effective tutoring can produce dramatic results: a happier, more confident student who takes pleasure in learning.

 Why hire me?
 I’m a teacher and study skills coach; I know what works, and I can figure out what your student needs.
 If it’s complicated or there are many needs, I’ll tell you so.

-The job of a tutor is to help a student fine-tune her ability to learn; that is, to help her learn how she learns best.
+The job of a tutor is to help a student fine-tune their ability to learn; that is, to help learn how they learn best.
 This tutoring emphasizes work on basic skills such as essay writing, test-taking, planning, argumentation, and daily and weekly organization.
 I have found that these skills benefit every student, even the strongest.

 How I work.
 I assess a student’s needs, usually beginning with a reading test.
-By asking questions, I see what skills need work, and the order in which I would like to teach them.
-I look at a student’s strengths, how she learns, and what motivates her.
+By asking questions, I see what skills need work and the order in which I would like to teach them.
+I look at a student’s strengths, and also what motivates them.
 When I see a need, I address it, and I don’t deviate from the skill practice until I see progress.
 Once a student is ready for a complementary skill, we move on.
-Further, I teach skills to each student's level: advanced reading comprehension, reading fluency, note-taking, math, time management, and SAT/ACT prep, beginning with the content for the test.
+Further, I teach skills to each student's level: advanced reading comprehension, reading fluency, note-taking, math, time management.
+All of this goes for SAT/ACT prep, beginning with the content for the test.

 Teaching and tutoring experience.
 I have seventeen years of experience tutoring students in grades 2-12, and eight years of classroom teaching experience.
 I taught at Landmark School (MA), a pioneer in education for high-potential dyslexic students; the lessons I learned at Landmark, especially in the teaching of study skills, are among the best I’ve learned as a teacher anywhere.
-At a tutoring center, your student likely will be taught by a recent college graduate who may have the appropriate knowledge, but lack the experience to teach a student effectively beyond a few sessions.
+At a tutoring center, your student likely will be taught by a recent college graduate who may have the appropriate knowledge but lack the experience to teach a student effectively beyond a few sessions.
 A good tutor, like a good teacher and coach, knows how to teach skills in an effective order so that they accrue.
 The tutor understands that there is a different trajectory, or pattern, for each student, and teaches precisely what that student needs to learn.
-Finally, and most importantly, the tutor finds a way to reach the student by working with that person's strengths, and appealing to his interests.
+Finally, and most importantly, the tutor finds a way to help the student build confidence.

 Subject matter expertise.
 I received a combined MA/MFA in literature and creative writing from Colorado State University, and a BA in English from Vassar College.
 I have been teaching the SAT and ACT since 2006.
 In addition, I worked as a newspaper reporter for four years and have published short fiction and poetry.
-My areas of expertise are standardized tests (ACT, SAT, and private school entrance exams), English, writing, math, and study skills.
+My areas of expertise are standardized tests, English, writing, math, and study skills.

 Setting.
-Private tutoring held in a school or library offers a better experience than teaching in a corporate classroom.
-(Note: all tutoring online at present.)
+Private tutoring held in a library offers a better experience than teaching in a corporate classroom, in my experience.

 Continuity and flexibility.
 There is no substitute for working one-on-one with a single tutor who understands your student.
 The benefits over time go far beyond the classroom.
 The tutor and student learn from each other what works best; the tutor observes and builds on the student’s progress.
-At a test prep or tutoring center, one may or may not get the same person each week.
+At a test prep or tutoring center, one may or may not get the same person for a continuous block of time.
 Tutoring is a weekly practice, like playing the piano; the more regularly it is done, the better the result and the greater the feeling of accomplishment for the student.

 Convenience.
 I offer flexible scheduling to meet my students' needs.
-I work with you to schedule a convenient meeting time, ideally on the same day and at the same time each week as this establishes a routine.
+I work with you to schedule a convenient meeting time, ideally on the same day and at the same time each week.